 It happens to everyone, but rather than giving into beating yourself down over it, give yourself a break!

-Get out of your own head for a while when you begin questioning yourself too much.
+We all need to get out of our own “head space” from time to time.
 By giving yourself room to breathe, it will help to shed light on possibilities you once perceived as boundaries.

 Sometimes NOT taking a break can lead to sheer exhaustion.
 It happens all too often when you push yourself that by the time you surrender and go to bed, you’re left staring at the ceiling only dreaming of sleep.
 Nothing like burning the midnight oil, only to have your thoughts cycling and you’re left getting little to no sleep.